 Sometimes an object can be indirect, such as when you’re expressing to whom the action is being done.

-The verb is “gave,” and the object given was “a kiss.”
+The verb is “gave,” and the direct object was “a kiss.”
 To whom it happened was Angelina, the indirect object of the sentence.

 When an action verb has no direct object, it’s called an intransitive verb.
 An adverb or adverb phrase can follow intransitive verbs, but there will not be a direct object.

-The verb is “runs,” and the phrase “away quickly” tells us more about the verb, but there is no object in the sentence to receive the action.
+The verb is runs, and the phrase “away quickly” tells us more about the verb, but there is no object in the sentence to receive the action.
 Therefore, runs is an intransitive verb.

-An easy way to tell the difference between a transitive and an intransitive verb is to ask the question, “What is receiving the action from this verb?”
+An easy way to tell the difference between a transitive and an intransitive verb is to ask the question, “Who or what is receiving the action from this verb?”

 Either way, transitive or intransitive, active verbs lend immediacy to your sentence, drawing in the reader.